realworldocaml/book/book/testing/README.md

 The full API for building generators is beyond the scope of this chapter, but it's worth digging in to the API docs if you want more control over the distribution of your test examples.

-## Ideas for extending this chapter

-- More realistic examples of expect tests.
-This is tricky, because natural examples are often kind of long.
-- Test the boolean simplifier, maybe the one in blang?
-- Show an example of HTML-scraping?
-- Use expect_test_helpers to do shell commands.
--
-- Maybe a tic-tac-toe game?
-- How to use randomness in a non-random way?
-- Is it worth talking about the technique of capturing random examples, and then printing out changes to those examples?
-- Talk about how to write things so they're more testable.
-Determinism is a big deal here.
-Should we show off the state-machine-with-events style?
-- Talk about using Synchronous_time_source, for Async applications?
-- Give examples of ways of making expect tests with pretty output?